hashicorp/consul/website/source/docs/guides/leader-election.html.md

 has not declared the node unhealthy.
 Additional checks can be specified if desired.

 Watching for changes is done via a blocking query against the key.
-If they ever notice that the `Session` of "mysql" is blank, there is no leader, and then should retry lock acquisition.
+If they ever notice that the `Session` field in the response is blank, there is no leader, and then should retry lock acquisition.
 Each attempt to acquire the key should be separated by a timed wait.
 This is because Consul may be enforcing a [`lock-delay`](/docs/internals/sessions.html).